storesafe/cordova-sqlite-storage/README.md

 - drop support for Android pre-5.0 ([litehelpers/Cordova-sqlite-storage#771](https://github.com/litehelpers/Cordova-sqlite-storage/issues/771)); feedback is requested in case of interest in support for Android 4.4, 4.3, 4.2, or 4.1
 - drop support for iOS 8.x (was already dropped by cordova-ios@4.4.0)
 - drop Android NDK build for x86_64 ([litehelpers/Cordova-sqlite-storage#772](https://github.com/litehelpers/Cordova-sqlite-storage/issues/772)); NDK build for x86 will still work on x86_64 if no other plugins have NDK build for x86_64; feedback is requested in case of interest in NDK build for x86_64

+## Browser platform usage notes

+As stated above the browser platform will be supported using [kripken / sql.js](https://github.com/kripken/sql.js) (see [litehelpers/Cordova-sqlite-storage#576](https://github.com/litehelpers/Cordova-sqlite-storage/pull/576)) in the near future.
+Alternative solutions for now:

+- Use [brodybits / sql-promise-helper](https://github.com/brodybits/sql-promise-helper) as described in [brodybits/sql-promise-helper#4](https://github.com/brodybits/sql-promise-helper/issues/4)
+- Mocking on Ionic Native is possible as described in <https://www.techiediaries.com/mocking-native-sqlite-plugin/> and <https://medium.com/@tintin301/ionic-sqlite-storage-setting-up-for-browser-development-and-testing-67c0f17fc7af>

 ## About this plugin version